godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 .. error:: TODO: update this zip file!

-The provided starter assets contain a animated 3D model, a bunch of 3D models for making levels, and a few scenes already configured for this tutorial.
+The provided starter assets contain an animated 3D model, a bunch of 3D models for making levels, and a few scenes already configured for this tutorial.

-All assets provided (unless otherwise noted) where originally created by TwistedTwigleg, with changes by the Godot community.
+All assets provided (unless otherwise noted) were originally created by TwistedTwigleg, with changes/additions by the Godot community.
 All original assets provided for this tutorial are released under the ``MIT`` license.

-(Feel free to use these assets however you want!)
+Feel free to use these assets however you want!
+They belong to the Godot community!

 .. note:: The skybox is created by **StumpyStrust** on OpenGameArt.
 The skybox used is
           licensed under ``CC0``.

           The font used is **Titillium-Regular**, and is licensed under the ``SIL Open Font License, Version 1.1``.

-.. note:: You can find the finished project for each part at the bottom of each part's page
+.. tip:: You can find the finished project for each part at the bottom of each part's page

 Part Overview
 -------------